uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 ### Question 3

-Relationships among tree species, tree height, land use, and location were explored to identify any plausible correlations for the purpose of urban tree planning.
+Next, the relationships among tree species, tree height, land use, and location were explored to identify any plausible correlations for the purpose of urban tree planning.
 One may consider how urban city planners select particular species of tree to plant within specific land use types.
 For example, perhaps an urban planner might select a particular tree species based on average height or canopy size (leaf area) in order to provide suitable landscaping along a street to provide sufficient shade to city goers without interscepting overhead telephone lines or buildings.
 [Site from evidence].
 Furthermore, these data were grouped by city and region to investigate spatial differences among the variables.
 Perhaps southern California cities like Santa Monica plant different trees compared to those in Boise, Idaho for different purposes.
 The following visualizations were produced to study these qualitative and quantitative relationships.

 First, a barplot of tree heights grouped by species was produced over all locations to study typical heights associated with each tree type.
-From Fig. X, one can observe how some trees (i.e., blue gum eucalyptus, valley oak) present the highest tree heights compared to others, such as the common crapemyrtle or the pinyon pine, which present much smaller heights.
+From Fig. @fig:E_TreeHt_Species_barplot, one can observe how some trees (i.e., blue gum eucalyptus, valley oak) present the highest tree heights compared to others, such as the common crapemyrtle or the pinyon pine, which present much smaller heights.
 City planners might use this information to decide on which trees to include in their city landscape plans depending on whether short or tall trees would best suit their site.

 ![Tree Height by Species.](images/E_TreeHt_Species_barplot.png){#fig:E_TreeHt_Species_barplot width=5in}